 Exit

 From the top of the final waterfall, the exit track heads up to the right, to the cliff line.
 Traverse under the cliff line until it ends, and then up on to the ridge.
 Follow the ridge back to where you can get up through the cliffs.
-Join up with the fire trail on Jinki Ridge and back to the car.
+Join up with the old fire trail on Jinki Ridge and back to the car.

 Comments